The Double Transpose of the Ruelle Operator: Introduction

 The paper is organized as follows.
 In Section \ref{sec-pressao} we study the pressure functional for general continuous potentials defined on $E^{\mathbb{N}}$, where $E$ is any compact metric space.
-In such a general setting we prove the existence of an eigenmeasure associated to $\lambda_{f}$, the spectral radius of the Ruelle operator acting on $C(\Omega)$.
-In particular, we prove that the set $\mathcal{G}^*(f)\equiv \{\nu\in\mathscr{M}_{1}(\Omega): \mathscr{L}_{f}^{*}\nu=\lambda_{f}\nu \}$ is always non-empty, for any continuous potential $f$.
-In Section \ref{sec-duplo-adjunto} we study the double transpose of the Ruelle operator, associated to a general continuous potential, acting in both spaces $C(\Omega)$ and $L^1(\Omega,\nu)$, where $\nu\in \mathcal{G}^*(f)$.
-For any continuous potential $f$ the existence of a positive (in Banach lattice sense) eigenvector $\xi_{f}$ for the double transpose of the Ruelle operator acting on $L^1(\Omega,\nu)$, associated to $\lambda_{f}$, is established.
-In Section \ref{sec-inv-measures} we show how to construct for each eigenmeasure $\nu \in \mathcal{G}^*(f)$ a shift-invariant probability measure $\mu$ satisfying $\mu\ll \nu$, and consequently how to construct an eigenfunction for the natural extension of the Ruelle operator to $L^1(\nu)$, associated to $\lambda_{f}$.
+In such a general setting we prove the existence of an eigenmeasure associated to $\rho(\mathscr{L}_{f})$, the spectral radius of the Ruelle operator acting on $C(X)$.
+In particular, we prove that the set $\mathscr{G}^{*}(f)\equiv \{\nu\in\mathscr{M}_{1}(X): \mathscr{L}_{f}^{*}\nu=\rho(\mathscr{L}_{f})\nu \}$ is always non-empty, for any continuous potential $f$.
+In Section \ref{sec-duplo-adjunto} we study the double transpose of the Ruelle operator, associated to a general continuous potential, acting on both the spaces $C(X)$ and $L^1(\nu)$, where $\nu\in \mathscr{G}^{*}(f)$.
+For any continuous potential $f$, the existence of a positive eigenvector $\xi_{f}$ for the double transpose of the Ruelle operator acting on $L^1(\nu)$, associated to $\rho(\mathscr{L}_{f})$, is established.
+In Section \ref{sec-inv-measures} we show how to construct for each eigenmeasure $\nu \in \mathscr{G}^{*}(f)$ a shift-invariant finitely additive measure $\mu$ by using the eigenvector $\xi_{f}$.
+When this finitely additive measure is a probability measure (countably additive) we show that $\mu\ll \nu$, and consequently how to construct an eigenfunction for the natural extension of the Ruelle operator to $L^1(\nu)$, associated to $\rho(\mathscr{L}_{f})$.
+In Section \ref{sec-Man-Pomeau}, we present an example where the shift-invariant measure induced by the eigenvector $\xi_{f}$ is a finitely additive but not countably additive measure.
 In Section \ref{sec-prob-variacional} we study a generalization of the classical variational problem \eqref{variational-problem} for continuous potentials defined on $E^{\mathbb{N}}$, where $E$ is any compact metric space.
-We introduce a generalization of the Kolmogorov-Sinai entropy in order to obtain a meaningful definition of entropy for shifts in symbolic spaces having uncountable alphabets.
+We introduce a generalization of the Kolmogorov-Sinai entropy in order to obtain a meaningful definition of entropy for shifts in symbol spaces having uncountable alphabets.
 The problem \eqref{variational-problem} is then reformulated, in a natural way, in this setting and next we show how to solve this variational problem using the shift-invariant probability measures constructed in Section \ref{sec-inv-measures}.
+In Section \ref{sec-conc-remarks}, we provide some concluding remarks.